donutranger/EFFA-Object-Recognition/README.md

 # EFFA - Eat Fresh Fish App
 A university final year project.
-An intelligent camera app to check for fish's freshness using YOLOv3.
-Provides boundix box and augmented reality feature.
+An intelligent camera app to check for fish's freshness.
+Results of the ML vision can be seen using the bounding box and augmented reality tab switching feature.

 This app makes use of augmented reality and object detection + image recognition using Apple's ARKIT and Vision library.